cbotman/dear-automaton/README.md

 **Todo:**
 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
-- add a --random param for generating an initial state of length X (makes padding moot)
 - add a --stats flag that outputs the number of iterations and how long it took to run (only makes sense w/ 0 delay...)
 - add a --no-wrap flag that treats cells beyond the edges as off instead of wrapping around
 - allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)